Woman smiling during a meeting with her coach

 Since all coaching conversations are different, we don’t know how the employee is going to respond to the manager’s questions.
 But we’ve put together this sample coaching conversation to give managers a general idea of how to ask questions in response instead of telling employees what to do.

-Sam (Employee): Thanks for making time to meet with me, I wanted to talk to you about my struggle with managing my time well.
+Sam (Employee): Hey, thanks for making time to chat.
+I wanted to talk about how I’ve been struggling to manage my time effectively.

-Kristin: I understand your struggle.
-What would you consider success in solving this problem?
+Kristin: I get where you’re coming from.
+What would you consider a win in tackling this challenge?

-Kristin: Those are mostly all plausible solutions, Sam.
-Which do you think would be the best solution for you?
+Kristin: Those are all good options to consider, Sam.
+Which one do you think would work best for you?

 Best Practices for Better Coaching Conversations